- I focus on protected area management of rain forests, mountains, game parks, and wetland ecosystems.

-- I speak English, conversational Swahili and French.
+- I speak English, and basic Swahili and French.
 I am also learning Welsh.

 - I have put together funding bids for a wide range of large and small conservation projects and have been successful in obtaining funding in most cases.

-- Examples of successful funding proposals I have written and submitted include:
+- Examples of successful funding proposals I have written in the past include:

-- US AID / US Forestry Services – US$926,000 to extend the FFI Nimba Darwin Initiative project over 4 years
+- US AID / US Forestry Services – US$1million to extend the FFI Nimba Darwin Initiative project over 4 years

 - Rapid Response Facility – $25,282 to re-habilitate the guard offices of the Office Ivorien Parcs and Reserves for Mt.
 Nimba (Cote d’Ivoire)